RobRendell/gTove/README.md

 ## Plans/TODO

+* Seems that my phone and tablet don't agree about their physical dimensions... multi-device doesn't look good between them.
+Can connect to the same tabletop from illuminantgames and localhost, so I can at least debug what the display details sent through look like.
 * Bug: removing a map doesn't trigger saving the tabletop file.
 Also, covering an area with Fog of War.
 Also, clearing the tabletop.
 Seems to be a issue with the first update after loading, when the client isn't convinced it's in sync
 * Checksum on broadcast actions (ideally saying what the resulting store's checksum is) - a mismatch triggers a timeout